 See What an Early Intervention Session Might Look Like

 Individualized Family Service Plan

-The team reviews the family’s concerns, priorities and resources, while at the same time reviews the child’s developmental levels.
-Together the team creates child and/or family outcomes including strategies and ideas to meet those priorities.
+The team reviews the family’s concerns, priorities and resources, while at the same time reviews the evaluations, assessments and other developmental reports.
+Together the team creates child and/or family outcomes including strategies and ways to address the identified family priorities.